-- An important share of government revenues is collected from the oil and gas industry, which averaged \$15.8 billion over the last five years, including \$12.9 billion from upstream oil and gas extraction and its support activities. - Between 2012 and 2016, the energy sector's share of total taxes paid by all industries was 8.4% and brought in over 11% of all operating revenues earned by the federal and provincial/ territorial governments in Canada.
+- An important share of government revenues is collected from the oil and gas industry, which averaged \$14.8 billion over the last five years, including \$11.8 billion from upstream oil and gas extraction and its support activities. - Between 2013 and 2017, the energy sector's share of taxes paid by all industries was 7.7%.
+Operating revenues of the energy sector represented nearly 11% of all operating revenues earned by industries in Canada.